deckgo/template-kit/README.md

 - Finally, change also the [name](https://github.com/deckgo/template-kit/blob/bad5acba265288abd5827b89e3c02245afb24b00/package.json#L2) in `package.json` and, `package-lock.json`

-Note: we do not have yet automated yes these renaming operations in our [Cli](https://github.com/deckgo/deckdeckgo/tree/master/cli) but, we do see the advantages.
+Note: we do not have yet automated yes these renaming operations in our [cli] but, we do see the advantages.
 If you are willing to provide a PR to implement such features, we would love to get your contribution!

 ### Author

 It is recommended to update the [author](https://github.com/deckgo/template-kit/blob/master/package.json#L42) in `package.json`.
 Provide a `name` and, `url`.
 If you share your template with the community, we will use these information to give you credits in our online editor.

 You can also update the license in its related [file](https://github.com/deckgo/template-kit/blob/master/LICENSE) and this README.
 Note that currently, we only consider MIT templates to be shared with the community within our online editor.

+Note: again, we do not have automated this in our [cli].
+Contributions are welcomed.

 ### Rendering